Linear Functions to the Extended Reals

 If $d \geq 1$, there are two cases.
 If $\vec{0}$ is in the interior of $G_x$, then Claim (*) applies and we are done.

-Otherwise, $\vec{0}$ is in the boundary of the convex set $G_x$.
-This implies\footnote{Definition and existence of a supporting hyperplane are referred to e.g. in \citet{hiriarturrut2001fundamentals}: Definition 1.1.2 of a hyperplane (there $v$ must merely be nonzero, but it is equivalent to requiring a unit vector); Definition 2.4.1 of a supporting hyperplane to $G_x$ at $x$, specialized here to the case $x = \vec{0}$; and Lemma 4.2.1, giving existence of a supporting hyperplane to any nonempty convex set $G_x$ at any boundary point.} that there exists a hyperplane supporting $G_x$ at $\vec{0}$.
+Otherwise, $\vec{0}$ is in the relative boundary of the convex set $G_x = \effdom{g_x}$.
+This implies\footnote{Definition and existence of a supporting hyperplane are referred to e.g. in \citet[A]{hiriarturrut2001fundamentals}: Definition 1.1.2 of a hyperplane (there $v$ must merely be nonzero, but it is equivalent to requiring a unit vector); Definition 2.4.1 of a supporting hyperplane to $G_x$ at $x$, specialized here to the case $x = \vec{0}$; Lemma 4.2.1, giving existence of a supporting hyperplane to any nonempty convex set $G_x$ at any boundary point, which includes the relative boundary.} that there exists a hyperplane supporting $G_x$ at $\vec{0}$.
 That is, there is some unit vector $v \in \reals^d$ such that $G_x \subseteq \{z \st v \cdot z \leq 0\}$.
 Set $f_x(z) = \infty$ if $v \cdot z > 0$ and $f_x(z) = -\infty$ if $v \cdot z < 0$.
 Note $f_x$ minorizes $g$ on these regions, in the first case because $g_x(z) = \infty = f_x(z)$ (by definition of effective domain), and in the second case because $f_x(z) = -\infty$.